NayeemHossenJim/Jarvis/README.md

 ### *"Just A Rather Very Intelligent System"*

-**A sophisticated Python-based voice-activated personal assistant inspired by Iron Man's JARVIS**
+**An enhanced Python-based voice-activated personal assistant with improved error handling, logging, and modular design**

 *Transform your computer into an intelligent companion that responds to your voice commands*